State Savings Bank Building: Description

 The Safe Deposit area in the basement level is remarkably intact.
 Great barrel domes create a magnificent groined ceiling of three bays supported by marble pilasters.
 The ceilings are decorative, and brass pendant lights hang from the centre of each dome.
 Mosaic spandrels above marble walls are framed by the ceiling vaults and depict wreaths and festoons in rich green and red against a neutral setting.
 The whole is framed by a green and red leaf and berry motif on deep yellow mosaic tiles.
 The floors are white marble with decorative black border tiles.

 While the lettable office space on the upper floors has been extensively altered, the stairways connecting the upper floors are largely intact.
 The stairs within the chambers are terrazzo, and balustrades are bronze with timber handrails.
 Original timber framed hydrant covers with frosted glazed panels and timber and brass mail chutes, no longer in use, have been retained within the stair chambers, along with the floor levels detailed in decorative tiles on the walls.
 Windows with deep reveals are located at each level of the stair chambers.

-The building was purchased by Australian financial services company Macquarie Group in March 2012 along with an adjoining building, with suggestions that the State Savings Bank building itself might be refurbished and on-sold.
-Instead, Macquarie refurbished the building and it now serves as the company's global headquarters.
-In the ground floor banking hall, Macquarie installed two circular glass lifts with the lift shaft penetrating the ceiling.
-A widened atrium penetrates the office floors above, and the roof has been renovated with the addition of a large glass elliptical dome.